mweaverdyck/emotionChart/README.md

 Instructions at the end are in `experiment.html` -> `body` -> `div id="finish-page"`.

 #### Change ID validation
+Currently a "valid" ID is either anything 5 characters long, or "test".
+You can changes this in `instruction.js`, `function valid_id(uid)`.
+Just change this if condition to whatever you want.
+(Note: the `ID_LENGTH` variable is stored in `constants.js`.)

 #### Change other variables
 ##### In folder `css`: